schroef/Photoshop-Scripts/README.md

-# Photoshop
+# Photoshop Scripts
-Collection of scripts, info data will be added.
+Collection of Adobe Photoshop scripts, info data will be added.

 ## Layercomps & Artboards to Files